3D Printing

 - I have another question

-You need a spare part or wanted to have your game character to touch?
-You are looking for a cool gift or want to have the results of your thesis more than just on paper?
-You’ve come to the right place!
+You need a replacement part or want to hold your game character in your hands?
+Looking for a cool gift or want to have the results of your thesis in more than just paper form?
+Then you’ve come to the right place!

 We’ve been doing 3D printing since 2015.
-For this we have a Ultimaker 2, two Prusa MK3S+ and a Formlabs Form 2 at our disposal.
+For this we have several FDM printers (one Prusa Core One, two Prusa MK3S+ and one Ultimaker 2) and an SLA printer (one Formlabs Form 2) at our disposal.

 We offer our 3D printing service for students, employees of TUM and for external orders.